foozio/ferritedb/docs/DEVELOPER_GUIDE.md

 # FerriteDB Developer Guide

-This comprehensive guide covers everything developers need to know to work with, extend, and contribute to FerriteDB.
+This comprehensive guide covers everything you need to know to contribute to FerriteDB development, from setting up your development environment to understanding the codebase architecture.

 ## Table of Contents